nehaghansawant/Movies-Recommender-System/README.md

-# Machine Learning Projects

-Movies Recommender System using Machine Learning
+# Movies Recommender System using Machine Learning

 This project implements a personalized movie recommender system using machine learning algorithms.
 It leverages user ratings and movie metadata to suggest relevant movies based on individual preferences.
 The system utilizes collaborative filtering, content-based filtering, and hybrid methods to generate accurate recommendations.